ratopi/angular2-in-js/README.md

 # Some simple Angular2 examples in plain JavaScript.

+Writing Angular2 Apps in plain JavaScript is not as strange as it sounds.
+If you keep your code tidy it's simple as writing it in TypeScript.
+... and the best is: You don't have classes!!!

 You need to install some node_modules before you use the app:

 	cd src